Pr\"ufer algebraic spaces: Pro-open immersions

-\begin{prop} Assume that $X$ is an algebraic space with a flat quasi-compact presentation $X'\to X$ and a generizing subset $U\subseteq|X|$.
-Then $U$ is a pro-open subspace with an affine pro-open immersion $U\to X$ if and only if for any point $x\in X'$ the preimage of $U$ in $\Spec(\calO_{X',x})$ is an affine pro-open subscheme. \end{prop} \begin{proof} We should only establish the inverse implication.
-By Proposition~\ref{proprop}(vi) it suffices to establish the case when $X=X'$, in particular, $X$ is a scheme.
-Then this follows from \cite[Prop.
-2.4 B(iv)]{Ray}. \end{proof}
+\begin{prop} Let $X$ be a qcqs algebraic space, $X'\to X$ a flat quasi-compact presentation, and $U\subseteq|X|$ a quasi-compact generizing subset.
+Then $U$ is a pro-open subspace with an affine pro-open immersion $\calU\to X$ if and only if for any point $x'\in X'$, the preimage of $U$ in $\Spec(\calO_{X',x'})$ is an affine pro-open subscheme. \end{prop} \begin{proof} The direct implication follows from Proposition~\ref{proprop}(iv).
+For the inverse implication, notice that the preimage of $U$ in $X'$ is quasi-compact by \S\ref{factsec} (i) since $X'\to X$ is quasi-compact.
+Thus, by Proposition~\ref{proprop}(vi), we may assume that $X=X'$ is a scheme.
+The assertion now follows from \cite[Proposition~2.4(B)]{Ray}. \end{proof}